 * U.S. manufacturing gains offset weak overseas data

-* Investors see potential stock gains despite U.S. budget cuts
+* Investors see potential stock gains despite U.S. budget

 * Chesapeake shares drop after SEC escalates investigation